-The designated security program administrator is Theresa Rowe, Chief Information Officer.
-The core security council is the CIO, the Director - Systems Engineering, and the Network Security Analyst, who meet regularly.
-Work is supported by the IT Security Committee, which includes the Director - Systems Engineering (chair), Network Security Analyst, and others with designated security responsibilities.
+The designated security program administrators are Theresa Rowe, Chief Information Officer and Dennis Bolton, Information Security Officer.
+Work is supported by the IT Security Committee, chaired by the Information Security Officer, joined by other participants with designated security responsibilities.
 Additional advice and counsel for security is provided by all advisory groups identified in Governance Process.

 The Information Security Plan includes all the documentation on this page and includes the following specific items:

 - System management and controls, including implementation of university policy #880 Systems Administration Responsibilities.
 Systems management includes risk assessment, life cycle management, security review, and verification of critical systems by external audit.
 Procedures for system security review are located in the Systems Security Review Process.